yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 en: I am a God who likes jokes.
 en: The first joke I make to Ys is to make their sense imperfect.
 en: Furthermore it is not possible to make perfect precise measure in my world.
-en: I let Ys ameliorate their technology but there is a theoretical limits to the best precision they can access to.
+en: I let Ys ameliorate their technology but there is a theoretical limit to the best precision they can reach.

 fr: Les habitants de ce monde pensent que celui-ci est plat.
 fr: Certains d'entre eux pensent qu'il est possible de découvrir les règles du monde que j'ai créé.